 subjecting this tradition to a process of testing and renewal.

 The programme is delivered by distance learning through the University's Learning Network (limited residential teaching is also available).
-A wide range of resources is available and a high level of tutorial support and supervision are provided by academic staff.
+A wide range of resources are available and a high level of tutorial support and supervision are provided by academic staff.

-A variety of assessment methods including essays, book reviews and shorter written exercises, is used for taught modules.
+A variety of assessment methods including essays, book reviews and shorter written exercises, are used for taught modules.
 The final research project is assessed by a 20,000 word dissertation presenting a piece of original research on a topic of the student's choice, done under supervision.

 At the University of Winchester validated programmes may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.
 The University is committed to ensuring that all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used in the programme you are interested in can be found on the course page, by attending an Open Day/Evening, or contacting our teaching staff.